riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 ---
 layout:     post
-title:      Meteor client integration testing with Velocity and Jasmine - part 1
+title:      Meteor Testing with Velocity and Jasmine - part 1
-summary: In this two part post we'll examine client integration testing with Velocity and Jasmine.
-We'll look at how to create fixture and test data, how to handle authenticating user's for our tests and of course how to go about running and creating the tests themselves.
+summary: In this two part post we'll look at client integration testing with Velocity and Jasmine, with a little Jasmine server testing thrown in.
+In addition to creating and running tests with Velocity and Jasmine, we'll look at how to create fixture and test data; how to handle authenticating user's for our tests; and briefly cover Jasmine spies.
 ---
 In this post we'll be looking at testing our application with <a href="https://velocity.readme.io/" target="_blank">Velocity</a> and <a href="https://velocity.readme.io/v1.0/docs/getting-started-with-jasmine" target="_blank">Jasmine</a>.
-Velocity is the <a href="http://info.meteor.com/blog/meteor-testing-framework-velocity" target="_blank">official testing framework</a> for <a href="https://www.meteor.com/" target="_blank">Meteor</a> applications, so is an obvious choice to make when going about choosing a testing framework.
+Velocity is the <a href="http://info.meteor.com/blog/meteor-testing-framework-velocity" target="_blank">official testing framework</a> for <a href="https://www.meteor.com/" target="_blank">Meteor</a> applications, so is an obvious choice to make when choosing a testing framework.

-Automated testing is a great way to verify the functionality of your application and can be a life saver down the road to ensure that when you make changes, nothing is unintentionally broken.
+Automated testing is a great way to verify the functionality of your application and can be a life saver down the road in ensuring new functionality and changes leave your application in a working state.
 Frameworks like <a href="http://rubyonrails.org/" target="_blank">Ruby on Rails</a> have long had a strong focus on testing with fantastic tools like <a href="http://rspec.info/" target="_blank">RSpec</a> and <a href="https://github.com/jnicklas/capybara" target="_blank">Capybara</a>.
 Along with a dedicated <a href="http://guides.rubyonrails.org/testing.html#the-test-environment" target="_blank">testing environment</a> and test data manipulation tools like <a href="https://github.com/thoughtbot/factory_girl" target="_blank">FactoryGirl</a>, testing on Rails is a pleasure.

-Testing with Meteor has been a bit of a bumpy road in contrast, but Velocity seems to have really stabilized since I last had a whack at it 6 to 8 months or so ago.
-Kudos to the Velocity team for all the work they've already and continue to put into the framework.
+Testing with Meteor has been a bit of a bumpy road in contrast, but that's to be expected with a relatively young framework.
+Velocity seems to be continuously improving so kudos to the Velocity team for all the work they continue to put into Velocity.

+###What is Velocity
+Velocity is a test runner for Meteor applications.
+Velocity isn't a test framework itself; it facilitates writing tests in various testing frameworks such as Jasmine, Cucumber, Mocha etc.  In this post we'll be concentrating on Jasmine.

+One of the primary tasks of Velocity is to set-up a mirror of the application under test.
+This means tests are run in isolation from the main development environment.
+This is helpful when it comes to managing test data and other aspects of testing.

+####What is the future of Velocity?
+A very recent development is the transition of Velocity support and development from <a href="http://xolv.io/" target="_blank">Xolv.io</a> to the <a href="https://www.meteor.com/people" target="_blank">Meteor Development Group</a>.
+So we'll have to see what this means for Velocity, will it change significantly, will something else replace it?

+Hard to know at this point in time, but regardless, Jasmine will likely be a valid option despite what happens in terms of test runners.
+So Velocity might change or be replaced, but in theory should have little impact on how Meteor tests are written in Jasmine.

 ##What we'll build
 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/done.png" class="img-responsive" />

 This will look familiar to anyone who has gone thru the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a>.
-Other than some slight deviations, we'll use the tutorial code as the application code to write our tests against.
-Note we won't be giving much of an explanation regarding the actual application code; we'll instead be concentrating on the test code.
-If you need guidance regarding the application code, the Meteor tutorial itself provides a clear explanation of what is going on.
+Other than some slight deviations, we'll use the tutorial code as the application to write our tests against.
+We won't be giving much of an explanation regarding the actual application code; we'll instead be concentrating on the test code.
+If you need guidance regarding the tutorial application, the <a href="https://www.meteor.com/tutorials/blaze/creating-an-app" target="_blank">Meteor tutorial</a> itself provides a clear explanation of what is going on.

 So enough chit-chat, let's get started!